 We highly recommend freezing this soup!
 Let the soup cool completely and freeze it in a freezer-safe container or bag, leaving at least an inch or two of space on top to allow for expansion as it freezes.
 Stored like this, the soup should last a good 5-6 weeks.

-Pick a night soon to get cozy with a pair of footie pajamas, a glass of sangiovese, and this soup.
+Pick a night soon to get cozy with a pair of footie pajamas, your favorite drink, and this tasty soup.

 Because believe me when I say: You deserve it.